StatisticalReinforcementLearningLab/intelligent_pooling/README.md

 * The time at which to perform updates, reported results have this set to 7.
 * Simulation start index, currently set to 0.
 * Simulation end index, currently set to 1.
-* The training method, the current option is EB.
+* The training method, the current option is EB for empirical Bayes.
 * The approach option, current set to pooling.
 Other options are: batch or personalized.